shellywanamaker/shellywanamaker.github.io/_posts/2018-01-30-RNA-isolation-prep-2015seed.md

+---
+layout: post
+title: RNA isolation prep and 2015 oysterseed DIA update
+date: '2018-01-30'
+categories: [bairdi, 2015Oysterseed]
+tags: RNAisolation, DIA
+---

+I prep for RNA isolation and understanding the protocol, and continue with the 2015 Oysterseed DIA.

 ## RNA Isolation prep

 I will test out the [RNA isolation protocol](https://github.com/RobertsLab/resources/blob/master/protocols/rna_isolation_rnazol_rt.md) on some of the extra crab hemolymph samples we have stored in the -80.
 Since we are using hemolymph and not tissue, we will not need to use a mortar and pestle.
 Instead, I found this information regarding liquid samples: